Food Security

 Our teams train farmers in sustainable farming techniques, the management of nurseries for the distribution of seeds and seedlings, and they provide equipment for greenhouses.
 Our programs also support the cultivation of high value crops that can be sold and subsequently provide additional income.

-10 wells and 12 ponds provided better access to water
+16 ponds and 5 wells provided better access to water

 One of our programs in India